rails/rails/guides/source/association_basics.md

 end
 ```

 Delegated types solves this problem, via `delegated_type`.
+This approach allows us to store shared attributes in a superclass table and have separate tables for subclass-specific attributes.

+### Setting up Delegated Types

-In order to use delegated types, we have to model our data in a particular way.
-The requirements are as follows:
+To use delegated types, we need to model our data as follows:

-* There is a superclass that stores shared attributes among all subclasses in it's table.
+* There is a superclass that stores shared attributes among all subclasses in its table.
 * Each subclass must inherit from the super class, and will have a separate table for any additional attributes specific to it.

 This eliminates the need to define attributes in a single table that are unintentionally shared among all subclasses.

+### Generating Models

 In order to apply this to our example above, we need to regenerate our models.

 First, let's generate the base `Entry` model which will act as our superclass:

 ```bash